-New York Republicans call on new GOP Rep. Santos to resign
+New York GOP says Santos ‘disgraced’ House, should resign

-NEW YORK — Local Republican leaders in New York on Wednesday called for the immediate resignation of new GOP congressman George Santos, who is facing multiple investigations by prosecutors over his personal and campaign finances and lies about his resume and family heritage.
+NEW YORK (AP) — Local Republican leaders in New York on Wednesday called for the immediate resignation of their new GOP congressman George Santos, who is facing multiple investigations by prosecutors over his personal and campaign finances and lies about his resume and family heritage.

 “His lies were not mere fibs.
 He disgraced the House of Representatives,” Joseph Cairo Jr., chair of the Nassau County Republican Committee, said at a news conference.
 “He’s not welcome here at Republican headquarters.”